awsdocs/aws-powershell-user-guide/doc_source/pstools-discovery-aliases.rst

 ----------------

-To get the cmdlet name that corresponds to an AWS service API name, use the AWS :code:`Get-AWSCmdletName` cmdlet along with the :code:`?ApiOperation` parameter and the AWS service API name.
+To get the cmdlet name that corresponds to an AWS service API name, use the AWS :code:`Get-AWSCmdletName` cmdlet along with the :code:`-ApiOperation` parameter and the AWS service API name.
 For example, to get all of the possible cmdlet names that correspond to any available :code:`DescribeInstances` AWS service API: